jackroi/obf-perf/README.md

 ## 🧐 About <a name = "about"></a>

-The `obf-perf` project is a tool designed to compare different obfuscation methods for software programs.
-The purpose of this project is to evaluate and analyze the performance of various obfuscation techniques.
+The `obf-perf` tool is designed to compare different obfuscation methods for software programs.
+In particular it aims to evaluate and analyze the performance of the various obfuscation techniques.

 With `obf-perf`, the original program is compared with several other obfuscated versions of it, and a range of metrics are gathered, such as